fivetran/example_dbt_project/README.md

 ## Open your `0_staging` folder and navigate to `example_one.sql`

 Notice how this query is using a source function.
 We need to make sure we modify this to read for your new source you just added in the step prior.
+Feel free to check out `example_two.sql` as well and include your own logic.

+If you are feeling very comfortable, modify models in the `1_intermediate` and `2_output` folders as well.

 ## Step 4